Automattic/jetpack/docs/git-workflow.md

 ## Rebase the current branch onto origin/trunk.
 git rebase origin/trunk

 ## Push the updated branch to the forked branch.
-Note that using --force-with-lease won't work due to an existing GitHub CLI issue, but -force will)
+Note that using --force-with-lease won't work due to an existing GitHub CLI issue, but --force will)
-git push -force
+git push --force
 ```

 ### Tips for common issues when merging